pschiffe/ipa-log-config/README.md

 /var/log/sssd/sssd_ifp.log
 ```

 Most of the files are forwarded using rsyslog imfile module.
-Exceptions are audit and secure log.
+The only exceptions are audit and secure logs.
 Audit is sent to rsyslog using audisp syslog plugin and secure log is written directly by rsyslog, so only forwarding is added for this one.